Bachelor-Thesis-Political-Connections/Slides-and-Walkthrough/README.md

 Welcome!
 In this repository, you can find:

-- The first lecture's slides
-- Several walkthroughs related to each one of the themes
-- A short description of possible themes (below)
+- A short description of possible kinds of studies (below)
+- Several walkthroughs related to one or more kinds of studies

 ## Themes